TranKienCuong2003/100-Python-Challenges/CODE_OF_CONDUCT.md

 - Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Enforcement
-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at [your email].
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at trankiencuong30072003@gmail.com.
 All complaints will be reviewed and investigated promptly and fairly.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.

 ## Attribution
 This Code of Conduct is adapted from the [Contributor Covenant](https://www.contributor-covenant.org/), version 1.4, available at https://www.contributor-covenant.org/version/1/4/code-of-conduct.html.